Modalen Municipality: Government

 Modalen Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordhordland District Court and the Gulating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Modalen is made up of 13 representatives that are elected every four years.
+The municipal council (Kommunestyre) of Modalen Municipality is made up of 13 representatives that are elected every four years.
 Modalen is the only municipality in Norway that has a non-partisan council, so all representatives run on local lists rather than by party.
 The tables below show the current and historical composition of the council.